-The University of Redlands welcomes wellqualified guest students to this program each semester from other colleges across the country.
+The University of Redlands may welcome qualified guest students to the Salzburg Semester program each semester from colleges across the country.

-Course Descriptions (SALZ)
+COURSE DESCRIPTIONS (SALZ)

+101 First-Year German (Salzburg).

-101-102 First-Year German (Salzburg).
-Fall (4), Spring (4).
+102 First-Year German (Salzburg).

 Study of basic elements of the German language for beginning students.
 Emphasis on development of skills enabling students to understand and speak German of moderate difficulty, focusing on the elementary grammatical structures and a core vocabulary needed for use in conversations and interactions in Salzburg.

-Prerequisite for GRMN 102: GRMN 101.
+Prerequisite for SALZ 102: GRMN 101.

+201 Second-Year German (Salzburg).

-201-202 Second-Year German (Salzburg).
-Fall (4), Spring (4).
+202 Second-Year German (Salzburg).

 Continued study and review of basic elements of the German language and grammatical structures while developing a core vocabulary of words and phrases for use in conversations and interactions in Salzburg.
 Exercises in reading, writing, listening, and speaking.
 Differences in learning styles, customs, and traditions between Americans, Austrians, Germans, and other Europeans will be explored.

-Prerequisite for GRMN 201: GRMN 102 or permission.
-Prerequisite for GRMN 202: GRMN 201 or permission.
+Prerequisite for SALZ 201: GRMN 102 or permission.
+Prerequisite for SALZ 202: GRMN 201 or permission.